pmndrs/react-three-a11y/README.md

 ## Next steps

 - [ ] Improve the accessibility for mobile screen readers such as Voice Over and Talk Back
+- [ ] Provide a documentation inside the IDE

 ### Maintainers :